webexpo/tool1/intl/README.md

 ```

 Lines starting with `::` denote a new section.
 What follows is its contents.
+Lines starting with a `#` sign are comments that are entirely ignored (and
+discarded).

+## Opening

+Translation files can be opened and modified using any text editor **as long as
+the chosen character encoding is UTF-8**.
+No other encoding is supported.
+This
+is particularly important for non-Latin dialects such as 日本語 (Japanese).

+Lines are wrapped so that they are never longer than `80` characters (mainly to
+ease maintenance and maintain readability across all systems).
+Consequently, it
+is recommended that translation files be opened and modified using simple text
+editors such as Notepad.

+Although not required, the recommended method is to work on translations using
+your preferred software (such as Microsoft Word) in a separate file (or context)
+and to copy them into the translation file using a text editor that allows you
+to manage line wrapping manually.

 ## Components

-Each translation file has five components:
+Each translation file has three internal components that **must be left as is**:

 1. an `Identifier` section uniquely identifying the underlying file,

-2. a `Language Code` section uniquely identifying the `Language`,
+2. a `Language Code` section uniquely identifying the `Language`, and

-3. a `Language` section,
+3. a `Source Language` section.

+It further has two further components that matter for translation purposes.
+These **can be modified**:

-4. a `Source Language` section, and
+1. a `Language` section, and

-5. pairs of `Source Text` and `Translation` sub-subsections tied by a common
+2. pairs of `Source Text` and `Translation` sub-subsections tied by a common
    unique identifier.

-The `Identifier`, `Language Code`, and `Source Language` sections are internal
-and **must be left as is**.

 The `Source Text` sub-subsections **must also be left as is**.
 Any modification
 will be ignored and automatically discarded.
 If you notice an error in the
 source text, please report it to the maintainers of Tool 1.
+What you can modify
+are the corresponding `Translation` sub-subsections.

 # Objectives